hunter-teacher-cert/work_csci70900-lfridman2016/meth1/portfolio/final_lesson_plan1.md

 ### Warm up
 time: 7 mins
-Students answer in Nearpod, What is an activity you wish someone else would do for you?
-How would you describe the steps of this activity to the person you are delegating it to?
+Students answer in Nearpod, What is a task you wish someone else would do for you?
+How would you describe the steps of this task to the person you are delegating it to?
 2 students share out
 Compare the idea of "delegating steps" to methods in Java.
----

 ### Lesson Content
 time: 15 minutes